10 Mile entries still available from many of the charity listed below. Find a cause close to your heart then reach out to them for an entry.

-Looking for the courage to sign up for a race or the motivation to make it to the virtual finish line?
+Looking for the courage to sign up for a race or the motivation to make it to the finish line?
 We have you covered!
-Whether you're looking for a group to train with or a cause to add depth to your experience, Twin Cities In Motion has a variety of options to ignite your fitness journey.
+If you are looking for a cause to add depth to your experience, Twin Cities In Motion has a variety of options to ignite your fitness journey.

 To benefit a charity, please contact the organization listed below BEFORE you register.
 You will not be able to transfer onto a charity team after you register.